Northland DHB Cancer & Blood Service

 What is Oncology?

 Oncology is the area of medicine involving cancer.
-An oncologist is a doctor specialising in the treatment of cancer either with chemotherapy (medical oncologist) or radiation (radiation oncologist).
+An oncologist is a doctor specialising in the treatment of cancer either with chemotherapy and other medicines (medical oncologist) or radiation (radiation oncologist).
 Other doctors are involved in the treatment of cancer such as haematologists (doctors who specialise in cancer and other diseases of the blood), surgeons, palliative care specialists (doctors who specialise in the treatment of symptoms from cancer that cannot be cured) and general physicians (who often are involved in the diagnosis of cancer).
 If you have cancer you are likely to be referred to some of these doctors depending on the type of treatment that is advised.
-The Cancer & Blood Service also consists of specialised nurses, therapists and social workers as the diagnosis of cancer can affect people and their families in many ways.
-The Cancer & Blood Service also works alongside hospices and the Cancer Society www.cancernz.org.nz who provide support to people with the diagnosis of cancer.
+The Cancer & Blood Service also consists of specialist nurses, allied health workers and social workers as the diagnosis of cancer can affect people and their families in many ways.
+The Cancer & Blood Service also works alongside hospices and the Cancer Society who provide support to people with the diagnosis of cancer.

 |Mon – Fri||8:00 AM – 5:00 PM|